 - 3.1 Method interferences may be caused by contaminants in solvents, reagents, glassware, and other sample processing hardware that lead to discrete artifacts and/or elevated baselines in gas chromatograms.
-All of these materials must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.1.3. - 3.1.1 Glassware must be scrupulously cleaned.
-Clean all glassware as soon as possible after use by rinsing with the last solvent used in it.
+All of these materials must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.1.3. - 3.1.1 Glassware must be scrupulously cleaned.3 Clean all glassware as soon as possible after use by rinsing with the last solvent used in it.
 Solvent rinsing should be followed by detergent washing with hot water, and rinses with tap water and distilled water.
 The glassware should then be drained dry, and heated in a muffle furnace at 400°C for 15-30 minutes.
 Some thermally stable materials, such as PCBs, may not be eliminated by this treatment.
 Solvent rinses with acetone and pesticide quality hexane may be substituted for the muffle furnace heating.
 Thorough rinsing with such solvents usually eliminates PCB interference.
 Volumetric ware should not be heated in a muffle furnace.
 After drying and cooling, glassware should be sealed and stored in a clean environment to prevent any accumulation of dust or other contaminants.
 Store inverted or capped with aluminum foil. - 3.1.2 The use of high purity reagents and solvents helps to minimize interference problems.
-Purification of solvents by distillation in all-glass systems may be required. - 3.2 Phthalate esters are contaminants in many products commonly found in the laboratory.
-It is particularly important to avoid the use of plastics because phthalates are commonly used as plasticizers and are easily extracted from plastic materials.
-Serious phthalate contamination can result at any time, if consistent quality control is not practiced.
-Great care must be experienced to prevent such contamination.
-Exhaustive cleanup of reagents and glassware may be required to eliminate background phthalate contamination. - 3.3 Matrix interferences may be caused by contaminants that are co-extracted from the sample.
+Purification of solvents by distillation in all-glass systems may be required. - 3.2 Matrix interferences may be caused by contaminants that are co-extracted from the sample.
 The extent of matrix interferences will vary considerably from source to source, depending upon the nature and diversity of the industrial complex or municipality being sampled.
-The cleanup procedures in Section 11 can be used to overcome many of these interferences, but unique samples may require additional cleanup approaches to achieve the MDL listed in Table 1.
+The cleanup procedure in Section 11 can be used to overcome many of these interferences, but unique samples may require additional cleanup approaches to achieve the MDL listed in Table 1.